marlester-dev/rfp-yaml-style-guide/README.md

 # If not set, the default value is assumed to be a random number between 10 and 90
 example:
 ```
+*Note: When working with lists it's also good to support an empty list as a default value.*

 ## Comments